Amphioctopus aegina

 Amphioctopus aegina, commonly referred to as the marbled octopus or the sandbird octopus, is a bottom dwelling species residing in the coastal zone of the Indo-West Pacific.
 Planktonic hatchlings and eggs are laid by females predominantly during the months of January and October, however they have been known to reproduce year-round.

 Description

 These cephalopods are moderately sized and have a mantle (visceral hump) approximately 4–10 cm in length.They typically display a white stripe down the midline of the mantle, and another horizontal stripe between the eyes.
 Their arms are twice the length of their head with the lateral arms being the longest, and the males possess a hectocotylized third right arm.
-Each arm has two rows of suckers, and has the capability of regeneration in case lost or damaged.
+Each arm has two rows of suckers, and has the capability of regeneration in cases of loss or damage.

 Behavior

 Diet

 The sandbird octopus consumes a carnivorous diet of smaller fish species, shrimp, and crabs.
 They hunt in sub-tidal areas among soft substrates.